reqT/reqT/README.md

             reqT>

+4. Run reqT as a gui app:
+    * Download http://reqT.org/reqT-gui.jar and save in a dir myDir
+    * Try to double click on the jar.
+If that does not work, navigate to myDir and run with `java -jar reqT-gui.jar`

+5. Run reqT from a compiled app with a main in Eclipse:
+    * download the Scala ide for Eclipse from http://scala-ide.org/
+    * create a new Scala project and add a new package called `myPackage`
+    * add a new Scala object
+    * right click in the package explorer and choose Build Path -> Configure Build Path...
+    * in the Libraries tab press the Add external jar... button.
+Add the reqT.jar and also the scala-compiler.jar and scala-reflect.jar.
+The latter libraries can be found in your scala installation's lib directory.
+    * Execute `reqt.initInterpreter()` in your main, using something similar to this code:

+            package myPackage

+            object myStuff {
+              import reqt._
+              def makeMyModel: Model = {
+                var m1 = Model()
+                m1 += Feature("hej") has Gist("greeting in Swedish")
+                val m2 = """Model(Feature("modelFromString") has Gist("interpret"))""".toModel
+                m1 ++ m2
+              }
+            }

+            object myMain {
+              def main(args: Array[String]): Unit = {
+                reqt.initInterpreter() //will create new IMain
+                println("** ... ready to rock!\n")
+                println(myStuff.makeMyModel)
+              }
+            }

 Hello reqT
 ----------
 Type this at the reqT> prompt, in the Kojo script editor or in the plain scala REPL scala> prompt: